 Storage Liens

 A storage lot or towing company may place a lien on a vehicle.
-These usually occur when you either get in a car accident and have the vehicle towed and stored.
+These usually occur when you either get in a car accident and have the vehicle towed and stored or have the vehicle impounded for various other reasons.

 These can also occur if you park your vehicle in a no parking zone, at a store parking lot for longer than a day, or any other reason where the vehicle is towed and stored.
 If you fail to pay the cost associated with towing and storage, the company may place a storage lien on the vehicle to recover their costs.